Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 Whatever you call it, having the best camper sewer hose is essential (unless you have an RV composting toilet, duh).

-It's a dirty necessity to have to dump your RVs black and grey tanks.
+It's certainly a dirty necessity, dumping your RV black and grey tanks.

 It's also a sometimes anxiety-inducing chore for the fear of doing it wrong or of something GOING wrong.

-Ask pretty much any experienced RVer if they have an RV sewer hose hookup horror story, and you can just about guarantee that they have one.
+Ask pretty much any experienced RVer if they have an RV sewer hose hookup horror story.
+You can just about guarantee that they do.

-This is the perfect reason to have a high-quality camper sewage hose-best-case-scenario- one that is the least likely to EVER leak in any way.
+This is the perfect reason to have a high-quality camper sewage hose.
+One that is the least likely to EVER leak in any way.

 This page is here to teach you ALL of the ins and outs of using and maintaining your sewer system and hoses.